pascalguttmann/obat/docs/instance_1/pss/meas/meas.md

     For details why increased stability is needed see `control`, which describes the effect of hysteresis in the `bias` stage on the controller.

+!!! info "Offset adjustment"
+    In order to adjust the current offset for the hall sensor to measure zero when, no current is flowing the voltage divider with R1502 can be used.
+The coil of the relay generates a stray magnetic field, influencing the measurement of the hall based current sensor.
+To adjust for that influence, the value of R1502 is changed to $R= 8.2 k \Omega$.

 ## Tests

 ### Current Sensor